-Possible Cause: The administrator has not configured any Client Integrity Check levels for your
+Possible Cause: The administrator has not configured any Client Integrity Check levels for your then contact your system administrator.

-Action: Click Log Entries, select Browser Agent Logs from View Logs to check details, then connection has failed.
+Action: Click Log Entries, select Browser Agent Logs from View Logs to check details, connection has failed.

 AM.1001: Server Is not Responding.